Luizmontagner/Simon_Game/README.md

 #### Structure

 I have chosen to use [Bootstrap](https://getbootstrap.com/) to create the navbar of my website.
-For the game I've based myself on [Free Code Camp](https://www.freecodecamp.org/ "Free Code Camp") code.
+For the game I've based myself on [Free Code Camp](https://www.freecodecamp.org/ "Free Code Camp") and [Freshman](https://freshman.tech/simon-game/ "Freshman") codes.

 [Back to Top](#table-of-contents)